awslabs/damo/USAGE.md

 `damo tune`
 -----------

 `damo tune` updates the DAMON parameters while DAMON is running.
-It supports command line options that same to those of `damo start`.
+It provides the set of command line options that same to that of `damo start`.
 Note that users should provide the full request specification to this command.
-If only a partial parameters are specified via command line options of this command, unspecified parameters of the running DAMON will be updated to their default values.
+If only a partial parameters are specified via the command line options of this command, unspecified parameters of running DAMON will be updated to their default values.

 The command exits immediately after updating DAMON parameters as requested.
-It exits with exit value `0` if it successfully started DAMON.
+It exits with exit value `0` if the update successed.
 Otherwise, the exit value will be non-zero.

 `damo stop`